 Capping the pipework

 Happy that the radiator is empty and completely drained?
 Great!
 You can start to cap the pipework and prepare the radiator for moving.
+You may need to consult with pipework contractors.
 Many plumbers may use a push-fit cap to cap off the existing pipework; however, we prefer to use the soldering method as it provides a more secure capping method.
 Once the pipework has been removed you can open up the TRV’s to ensure that any remaining water is removed from the radiator.

 Installing the new radiator